DotifyBIZ/design-kit/README.md

 # Dotify Design Kit

-A versioned, brand-consistent CSS design system for Dotify websites, tools, and WordPress (Elementor).
+A versioned, brand-consistent CSS design system for Dotify sites, tools, and WordPress (Elementor).

 ## Purpose
 The Dotify Design System provides a single source of truth for brand colors, typography, layout primitives, and UI components.